kdar/imorph-runner/README.md

 ## Features

-- Automatically checks for iMorph updates
+- Automatically checks for iMorph updates.
-- Downloads the latest iMorph release if available
+- Downloads the latest iMorph release if available.
-- Launches iMorph after update check/download
+- Launches iMorph after update check/download.
-- Configurable via TOML vile
+- Configurable via aTOML file.
-- Supports multiple flavors and regions (e.g., Retail, Classic)
+- Supports multiple products (Retail, Classic, and Classic Era).
+- Support multiple regions (Global and China).

 ## Prerequisites

-You must download and install [MEGAcmd](https://mega.io/cmd).
+1. You must download and install [MEGAcmd](https://mega.io/cmd).
 Either ensure mega-get.bat is in your PATH, or configure mega_get to be the full path in config.toml.
+2. Login to mega using `mega-login --% "<username>" "<password>"`.
+3. Add the iMorph folder using `mega-import --% "https://mega.nz/folder/XQdwFJTR#X8VNWdap7eKtIvmPbpW6sA".`

 ## Installation